 Over time, the city became known for having a male gay culture that was, relative to the rest of the country, fairly visible.
 LIFE magazine named it the gay capital of America.
-Lesbians weren’t as visible or welcomed as were gay men, and LGBT acceptance was far from consistent as raids, crackdowns, setbacks, and even riots occurred.
+Lesbians weren’t as visible or welcomed as were gay men, and LGBTQ acceptance was far from consistent as raids, crackdowns, setbacks, and riots occurred.
 And in the 1980s, San Francisco began a descent into an epidemic that would decimate its population: AIDS.

 Maupin was one of the first writers to introduce openly gay characters and AIDS into popular narratives.
 The original Tales of the City (made into a BBC miniseries in 1993 and now available on Netflix) shows wide-eyed, heterosexual, Midwesterner Mary Ann Singleton arriving in San Francisco in the late ’70s searching for love and adventure and coming face to face with things new to her: hippies, marijuana, gay men, and sexism at work.
 As Mary Ann’s life entwines with intriguing new people, she reinvents herself and finds her footing.

-Maupin all but emasculates gay life during that period, perhaps to help non-LGBT audiences be as accepting as Mary Ann.
+Maupin all but emasculates gay life during that period, perhaps to help non-LGBTQ audiences be as accepting as Mary Ann.
 Watching today, that coyness is almost comical and the attendant racism is clueless.
 It’s a telling bit of time travel, well worth viewing today, if only to show young people how badly people dressed back then.

 Although that first Tales miniseries broke new ground by introducing fully developed, sympathetic gay characters existing alongside hetero folks, nearly everyone was white.
-In this year’s sequel, the rainbow is fully represented in most of its LGBT and racial glory.
+In this year’s sequel, the rainbow is fully represented in most of its LGBTQ and racial glory.
 Most identity and race permutation boxes are ticked, and if this sometimes feels a bit insistent, better that than a whole lot of straight, white people acting like they own San Francisco.

 Although the focus is the story rather than the bedroom, there is both real chemistry and desire present.
 People kiss and stuff.
 What happens to heterosexuals in romance movies happens to most, but not all, of these characters.
 Hey, it’s not a fairy tale.
 The struggle is real.

 Mary Ann returns to San Francisco after 23 years and is something of an annoying and hypocritical prude.
 Why?
-This plays to the stereotype that hetero means narrow-minded and that LGBT persons must ever be faced with fools.
+This plays to the stereotype that hetero means narrow-minded and that LGBTQ persons must ever be faced with fools.
 OK, that’s probably truer than not, but in the original miniseries Maupin teased us with a vision more loving.
 Had he done that again, he would have showed us what we might look like as our better angels in 2019.

 These new Tales arrive during a disturbingly dichotomous age in which tolerance and welcome of Others exists uneasily alongside retrograde forces of deep fear of any history that is not Ours, whoever the Ours may be.
 Tales shows us a sane, rational world in which the most interesting thing about difference isn’t that it can spark hatred.